Demetrios Constantelos

 Demetrios J. Constantelos (Δημήτριος Κωνσταντέλος; July 27, 1927 – January 10, 2017) was a Greek researcher in Byzantology and a professor emeritus of history and religious studies at Stockton University, Pomona, NJ.
 He was born in Spilia, Messenia, Greece.
 He was ordained a priest of the Greek Orthodox Archdiocese of America in 1955 and earned a PhD in Byzantine Civilization at Rutgers University in 1965.

+On September 26, 2014, the then Richard Stockton College of New Jersey honored the Rev. Dr. Demetrios J. Constantelos by dedicating a space in the Bjork Library to him.
+Known as "The Constantelos Hellenic Collection and Reading Room," the space houses approximately 3,000 rare and important works from the personal library of Professor Constantelos and provides space for public programming, lectures, films, and seminars.

+He served as a member of the New Revised Standard Version Translation Committee.

 He died on 10 January 2017, at the age of 89.
+Funeral services occurred on January 16 of the same year in Egg Harbor, New Jersey.